Home prices are soaring — so what does that mean for buyers?

 How mortgage rates could affect price growth

-“The general trend of lower home prices will end as the mortgage interest rates settle in around or just below 6%,” he added.
+“The general trend of lower home prices will end as the mortgage interest rates settle in around or just below 6 percent,” he added.

 Average mortgage rates dipped for the third consecutive week as of March 30 to 6.32 percent, data from Freddie Mac shows.
 At the same time last year, the benchmark mortgage rate sat at 4.67 percent.